 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, radiographs and infection prevention and control.
-They had clear records of the results of these audits and the resulting action plans and improvements.
+These included audits of radiographs and infection prevention and control.
+The radiograph audits had clear records of the results and the resulting action plans and improvements.
+There was scope to improve the infection control audit by recording an analysis of the results action plans.